Who We Are

 A qualified lawyer and retired footballer, James is now a sports administrator who has represented governing bodies, clubs and players.

-He is the outgoing head of professional football at International Federation of Association Football (FIFA), where he also manages the secretariat of the football stakeholders committee.
-At FIFA, he has established relationships with international clubs, leagues and players.
+He is currently Senior Vice President, External Affairs, at City Football Group.
+He was previously head of professional football at International Federation of Association Football (FIFA), where he managed the secretariat of the football stakeholders committee.
+At FIFA, he established relationships with international clubs, leagues and players.

 As a lawyer, James practiced in the private sector in corporate governance, industrial relations and commercial litigation.
 He has a degree in business administration, minoring in finance, from Boston University (USA), a Juris Doctorate (Hons) from Bond University (Australia) and a legal diploma from the College of Law (Australia).